Azure-Samples/azure-sql-db-redis/README.md

 ```

 2. Open it with your Visual Studio Code or Visual Studio

-3. Update App Settings to include actual connection to Redis:
+3. Update App Settings to: include actual connection to Redis, Azure SQL and configure the application:

 ```text
 RedisHost = "Redis server URI"